Your DayBack for FileMaker Account

 What is My DayBack "Group"?

-You have a personal account in DayBack, described above, and you're also part of a "group": a collection of users that share the same configuration in DayBack.
-A group is like your "company's" account.
+In DayBack, you have a personal account, and you're also part of a "group."
+This group functions like your "company's" account and is a collection of users who share the same configuration settings in DayBack.